fbuccioni/aequum-nestjs-hexa/README.md

 #### Kubernetes manifests

-Alternativelly you can deploy the application on an up an running kubernetes cluster using provided config files.
+Alternatively you can deploy the application on kubernetes cluster on the fly using provided config files.

 ```bash
 cd k8s/configFiles